OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

     }
     ```

 1. Within the `insertTable()` function, replace `TODO1` with the following code.
-Note that this line uses the `ParagraphCollection.getFirst` method to get a reference ot the first paragraph and then uses the `Paragraph.getNext` method to get a reference to the second paragraph.
+Note that this line uses the `ParagraphCollection.getFirst` method to get a reference to the first paragraph and then uses the `Paragraph.getNext` method to get a reference to the second paragraph.

     ```js
     const secondParagraph = context.document.body.paragraphs.getFirst().getNext();